-Everyone has questions and is eager to learn something new to solve the problem they or their customers face.
+Everyone has questions and is eager to learn something new to solve the problems they face.
 If you can identify that potential problem and know of a solution, share it.

-There is no need to be afraid of giving away too much information, if your potential customer knows they can turn to your company for answers, they are that much closer to converting.
+There is no need to be afraid of giving away too much information.
+If your potential customer knows they can turn to your company for answers, they're that much closer to converting.